swamybabun/Python/README.md

 # Python
-Python

 Python is high level programming language.
-Python is most wanted and widely used language now a days in every domians.
+Python is most wanted and widely used language now a days in every domains.
 Its good to learn such a cool language.
-I hope you wil enjoy learning Python.
+I hope you will enjoy learning Python.

 Let's begin the show..!